It’s the Law

 Shredding Services Save Money

-Shredding costs a few cents a pound and compared to all the costs associated with data breaches it is cheap insurance.
+Document shredding costs a few cents a pound and compared to all the costs associated with data breaches it is cheap insurance.
 A shredding service will also help eliminate the costs of transporting boxes from storage to the truck.
 Security containers are free to keep at your office when you shred routinely.

-Shredding is Easy
+Secure Shredding is Easy

-By using a shredding service you save employees time.
+By using a secure shredding service you save employees time.
 They can focus on their jobs instead of the growing pile of shredding.
 The problem is even more acute when professionals waste their time doing the work of a clerk.
 Having a secure bin and routine service makes the elimination of important information routine.